Family Resources for Managing Life with Dementia During COVID-19

 - CDC: COVID19 Guidance for Cancer Patients and Survivors

-- NEW: Information about advanced healthcare directives in the time of COVID-19
+- Information on how to register advanced healthcare directives in the state of North Carolina

 - Veterans Affairs Response to COVID-19 – overview of resources and veteran case count